ernestmusong/Budget-app/README.md

 # 📖 [Catalog of my things] <a name="about-project"></a>

-**[Catalog of my things]** Blog App is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+**[Catalog of my things]** Budget App is a mobile web application where users can manage their budget: Users have a list of transactions associated with a category, so that they can see how much money they spent and on what.

 ## 🛠 Built With <a name="built-with"></a>